ydx1013/FigureYa/README.md

 ## :handshake:To Be Continued

 FigureYa is continuously being updated with improvements to existing modules and the addition of new ones.
 We welcome interested contributors to join the development of FigureYa.
-Contact us on WeChat for more information.
+Contact us on WeChat: **epigenomics** for more information.